 Public Assistance and Child Support

-State and federal law requires those receiving public assistance to cooperate with the Office of Child Support and the Prosecuting Attorney.
-The term "public assistance" includes a wide variety of assistance programs you may receive, including cash assistance, food assistance, child care and medical services.
+State and federal law requires those receiving cash assistance and/or Medicaid to cooperate with the Office of Child Support and the Prosecuting Attorney.

 The child support program will help you: